Astound Broadband, powered by RCN, offers no contracts and fast download speeds—if you live in the right zip code.

 Recap: Is Astound Broadband (formerly RCN) internet good?

 But you could also call it inconsistent.
-Astound is available only in a handful of large cities, its prices and policies vary by location, and its customer service seems to be getting worse, not better.
+Astound is available only in a handful of large cities; its prices and policies vary by location; and its customer service could be better.

 This means that Astound Broadband might not be the best overall, but it’s still a great option for those in specific areas of the US who want fast, no-contract internet at a fair price.